seb7887/react-performance/webpack-performance.md

 ### Three Shaking

 We often use named imports on files that have a lot of other exports.
-It might create a case in which we don’t import all the things, but webpack would include a whole module anyway.
+It might create a case in which we don’t import all the things, but Webpack would include a whole module anyway.
 This is where tree shaking comes in handy because it can help eliminate this dead code for us.
 Thanks to that, our bundle size can decrease greatly.

 ```javascript
 const merge = require('webpack-merge');